Neeraj05042001/Machine-Coding-Interview-Questions/01. TODO App/README.md

 </div>

+### 🎯Goal:

+> Design a Todo list web application using vanilla Javascript.

+The application should allow users to:
+Requirements:

+- Functionality: Adding, editing and deleting tasks.
+  -User Interface: Intuitive and easy to use.
+- Error handling: Errors should be handled effectively.
+- Code quality: Well- structured, readable and organized.

 A simple, interactive todo list application built with vanilla JavaScript.
 This app allows users to add, edit, and delete tasks with an intuitive user interface.
 Perfect for learning fundamental JavaScript concepts and DOM manipulation techniques.

 ## Features